 That’s a great question – and we’ve got the answers.

-To create our best brush for Golden Retriever guide, we took into account thousands of user reviews, manufacturer standards, breed recommendations and more.
+To create our best brush for Golden Retriever guide, we took into account thousands of user reviews, manufacturer standards, breed recommendations, and more.

 Our Top Brush

-With a click of a button, the fine bent wires pop out from the brush and provide deep penetration into a Golden’s coat.
+With a press of a button, the fine bent wires pop out from the brush and provide deep penetration into a Golden’s coat.
 It’s able to groom both the inner and outer layers of their fur without scratching the skin.

-- The gentle brush removes loose hair and eliminates knots, tangles, dander and even trapped dirt
+- The gentle brush removes loose hair and eliminates knots, tangles, dander, and even trapped dirt

-- Cleaning the brush is insanely easy
+- Cleaning the brush is super easy

 - The price is a bit higher than other brushes